geekq/workflow/README.markdown

 ### New in the upcoming version 1.3.0

-Retiring Ruby 1.8.7 and Rails 2 support.
+* #118 Retiring Ruby 1.8.7 and Rails 2 support.
 If you still need this older versions despite security issues and missing updates, you can use workflow 1.2.0 or older.
 In your Gemfile put

       gem 'workflow', '~> 1.2.0'

   or when using github source just reference the v1.2.0 tag.
+* improved callback method handling: #113 and #125

 ### New in the version 1.2.0

 * Fix issue #98 protected on\_\* callbacks in Ruby 2
 * #106 Inherit exceptions from StandardError instead of Exception
 * #109 Conditional event transitions, contributed by [damncabbage](http://robhoward.id.au/)
-  This introduces incompatible changes to the meta data API, see also #131.
+  Please note: this introduces incompatible changes to the meta data API, see also #131.
 * New policy for supporting other databases - extract to separate gems.
 See the README section above.
 * #111 Custom Versions of Existing Adapters by [damncabbage](http://robhoward.id.au/)